 I don’t care about your title at your company.
 I don’t care if you are a VP of Something, or a Creative Director of Something Else.
 Titles mean very little to me.
 It’s a few words on a business card, or an update for Linkedin.
 More often a title is something that we lord over others.

-But in the end, titles are often problematic because they too closely linked with entitlement: the belief that one is inherently deserving of privileges or special treatment.
+But in the end, titles are often problematic because they are too closely linked with entitlement: the belief that one is inherently deserving of privileges or special treatment.